ganto/vagrant-projects/README.md

 I use for developing or testing stuff.
 They can be used as they are or as example for your own needs.

-If you want to run a project on your own machine, make sure you have Vagrant
->=1.8 and the Vagrant [hostmanager](https://github.com/devopsgroup-io/vagrant-hostmanager) plugin
-installed on your machine.
+If you want to run a project on your own machine, make sure you have Vagrant >=1.8 and the [hostmanager](https://github.com/devopsgroup-io/vagrant-hostmanager) plugin installed on your machine.
 Some of the projects will further make use of the Vagrant Ansible provisioner which will require Ansible >=2.0.